SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Methodology

 \subsection{Enhancing Object Perception with 2D Captions}

 Accurately understanding the attributes and affordances of 3D objects is an essential first step for referential grounding.
 Existing works \cite{fang2024transcrib3d}, \cite{huang2022multi} use high-level information such as object bounding boxes and labels for this task, often acquired through 3D segmentation.
-While 3D segmentations provide useful object-centric information, they often fail to capture fine-grained attributes like color and shape, which is a key bottle-neck of 3D object grounding models\cite{zhu20233d}.
-However, large-scale training for accurate 3D perception is still a challenging problem due to the lack of data and task complexity.
+While 3D segmentation provides useful object-centric information, it often fails to capture fine-grained attributes like color and shape, which is a key bottleneck of 3D object grounding models \cite{zhu20233d}.
+Nonetheless, large-scale training for accurate 3D perception is still a challenging problem due to the lack of data and task complexity.
 On the other hand, VLMs trained on vast amounts of 2D data have strong priors for object understanding in 2D.
 Notably, VQA models excel at captioning objects in a scene.
 Therefore, we leverage 2D VQA models to generate descriptions for 3D objects in the scene, providing richer visual details for grounding that are otherwise missed with pure 3D perception.
 This approach also mirrors how humans perceive and identify objects: narrowing down candidate objects through attributes and relations to resolve ambiguities.
-In our approach, this finer-grained inspection is achieved by captioning cropped object images, providing a more intuitive and precise form of object grounding.
+In our approach, this finer-grained inspection is achieved by generating captions for each object from cropped object images, providing a more intuitive and precise form of object grounding.